 Reality is setting in across MLS over the past week.
-You can tell by the steadily growing list of clubs who’ve clinched their places in the Audi MLS Cup Playoffs, and even more so by those whose hopes of qualification have officially died.
+You can tell by the steadily growing list of clubs who’ve clinched their places in the Audi 2024 MLS Cup Playoffs, and even more so by those whose hopes of qualification have officially died.

 Whether they’re surging towards the finish line, raging against the dying of the light or just staying alive, teams need all hands on deck, and that includes young players – especially during a double game week, as this was for most of the league.

 And the kids were truly pitching in all over the place: This edition of YPPOTW was one of the most competitive of the entire season.
-That meant that contributions from the likes of David Ruiz, David Martínez, Daniel Edelman, Oscar Verhoeven and Fernando Álvarez didn’t quite make the cut.
+That meant contributions from the likes of David Ruiz, David Martínez, Daniel Edelman, Oscar Verhoeven and Fernando Álvarez didn’t quite make the cut.

 We’ll begin our Matchday 33/34 rundown in the Keystone State, where an established Eastern Conference power roared back above the playoff line with a six-point week.

-Powered by a nine-goal explosion, the Union grabbed full points from their two six-pointers, routing New York City FC 5-1 in the Bronx on Wednesday before thumping D.C.
+Powered by a nine-goal explosion, the Union grabbed full points from their two six-pointers, routing New York City FC 5-1 in The Bronx on Wednesday before thumping D.C.
 United 4-0 at Subaru Park, and the elder Sullivan brother had a hand in half of those tallies, give or take.

 First he came off the bench to tee up Jesús Bueno for the late DOOPers’ exclamation point at Yankee Stadium.
 Then he made the most of a start on Sunday with a livewire performance, playing a game-high five key passes and bagging assists on Philly’s first and third goals – both of them aggressive displays of quickness and individual skill that presented his teammates with point-blank tap-ins.
-We also don’t overlook that it was his smart through ball that sparked the sequence preceding Dániel Gazdag’s finish on the second goal of the evening.
+We also don’t overlook it was his smart through ball that sparked the sequence preceding Dániel Gazdag’s finish on the second goal of the evening.

 “Sullivan has been an absolute nightmare for D.C.
 United,” exclaimed MLS Season Pass commentator Nate Bukaty, and it was no exaggeration.
 The homegrown is up to 10 assists in league play this year; he and Diego Luna are the only 22 Under 22-eligible players in MLS to reach double digits.